 Made entirely in the United States, this is a rugged and dependable IPX-7 waterproof optic that is completely shockproof and fog proof.
-It is built around an integrated in 1913 picatinny rail that is removable, you can put this on nearly any rifle or pistol that accepts picatinny accessories.
+It is built around an integrated 1913 picatinny rail that is removable, you can put this on nearly any rifle or pistol that accepts picatinny accessories.

-Rugged and reliable, this is one of the best red dots for a Ruger 10/22 because it combines exceptionally high quality features and a small package that will fit inside a Ruger 10/22 takedown back, and allow you to make quick snapshots with such a lightweight gun.
+Rugged and reliable, this is one of the best red dots for a Ruger 10/22 because it combines exceptionally high quality features and a small package that will fit inside a Ruger 10/22 takedown pack, and allow you to make quick snapshots with such a lightweight gun.

 All this and the Sig Romeo5 is much cheaper than comparable red dot sights from other manufacturers.
 Simply an awesome red dot optic ready for anything from a target tactical model or a charger pistol.